Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Abstract

 \section{Abstract}

 Stripped stars are hot, helium-rich stars formed when binary interactions remove a star's hydrogen envelope.
 While low-mass ($\lesssim 1\,M_\odot$) and high-mass ($\gtrsim 8\,M_\odot$) stripped stars are well studied as hot subdwarfs and Wolf-Rayet stars, their intermediate-mass counterparts ($1-8 \,M_\odot$) have only recently been discovered.
-The Stripped-Star Ultraviolet Magellanic Cloud Survey (SUMS) identified UV-excess sources in the Magellanic Clouds using \textit{Swift}-UVOT photometry and selected 820 photometric stripped-star candidates.
-However, the selection function, completeness, and purity of this sample remain poorly understood.
+The Stripped-Star Ultraviolet Magellanic Cloud Survey (SUMS) identified UV-excess sources (i.e., sources lying blueward of the main sequence) in the Magellanic Clouds using \textit{Swift}-UVOT photometry and selected 820 photometric stripped-star candidates.
+However, the completeness and purity of this sample remain poorly understood.
 We forward model the population of stripped stars in the Magellanic Clouds using a binary population synthesis model combined with spatially resolved star formation histories and simulated UV photometry.
 To assess survey sensitivity, we inject simulated sources into real \textit{Swift}-UVOT images and reproduce the SUMS selection process, including crowding, extinction, and photometric quality cuts.
-We recover $\sim 250$ simulated stripped stars with masses $\gtrsim 1\,M_{\odot}$, which corresponds to a recover rate of $9-13\,\%$.
-The rest are missed due to dilution by luminous companions, crowding, and high extinction.
-The observed population is biased toward systems with low-mass companions formed by common envelope evolution and toward systems with compact object companions.
-Of the stripped stars which show UV excess, $25-45\,\%$ are identifiable by SUMS; higher-resolution data or improved reddening corrections are needed to detect the rest.
-We predict contamination of the observed stripped star candidates by main-sequence stars with spurious UV excess due to crowding and provide guidelines for selecting higher-purity subsamples.
-These results enable tests of binary evolution models and realistic comparison of observed and simulated stripped-star populations.
+For the SMC and LMC, we respectively recover 31\% and 15\% of sources with intrinsic UV excess, and $11\%$ and $7\%$ of all stripped stars.
+The rest are missed due to dilution by luminous companions, crowding, high extinction, and limited survey coverage.
+The observed population is biased toward systems with low-mass companions formed by common envelope evolution and systems with compact object companions.
+We predict contamination of the observed stripped-star candidates by main-sequence stars with spurious UV excess due to crowding and provide guidelines for selecting higher-purity subsamples.
+Our population synthesis model matches the number and properties of observed stripped star candidates with masses of $(2-5)\,M_\odot$ well.
+It underpredicts the number of lower- and higher-mass candidates, perhaps due to contamination.

 \keywords{}